God makes Heroes in Caves and Valleys

 There’s a reality I had to learn the hard way, and it fundamentally changed how I understand the hard seasons of faith:

-You cannot carry the weight of a heavy calling on a shallow character.
 It doesn’t matter how clear the vision is if you don’t have the internal structure to sustain it.
 Purpose without formation is a house built on sand.
+It is only a matter of time before it falls apart, not a question of whether it can stand.

-If God gave you the full destination right now, your current internal structure might not be able to hold the voltage of that assignment.
+If God gave you the full destination right now, your current internal structure might not be able to hold the weight of that assignment.
 Think about what happens when you plug a 220-volt appliance into a 110-volt outlet.
 The system isn’t designed for that load.
 Without the proper grounding, it collapses.

 It happens in the dark.
 It happens in the quiet.
 It happens in the long, unglamorous stretch where nothing seems to be changing on the outside but everything is being rewired on the inside.